initBasti/transfer_flatfile_format/README.md

 #### Strategy:

 Find a sub-set of rows, that match a certain condition (don't contain any values, besides the provided SKU), pull the missing data from an external source supplied through the command line option (-o/--original).
 Map a fallback value for the SKU from the google sheet by searching for one inside of a plentymarkets export (this is a very specific option usable for our system).
-Write the data to the google-sheet in form of smaller chunks.
+Write the data to the google-sheet in form of smaller chunks (to avoid problems occuring with uploading >10000 values at once to the API).

 #### Installation: